 - What’s your timeframe for selling?
 Do you want to make money fast, or hold onto your palladium bars or coins for years, or even decades?
 Come in with a plan, but be ready to adjust if market conditions change dramatically.

 - What is the current price of physical palladium?
 If it’s near an all-time high, you might want to ask yourself if it’s overextended and due for a pullback.
 If it’s well off its recent high, it could bounce back…or keep falling.

 - What is your hedging strategy?
 Like gold and silver, palladium can be used as a hedge against bear markets for stocks.
 Since palladium often rises in prices when stocks turn south, you could wait for a bear market for stocks, then cash in your palladium profits.
-Alternative, you can just hold your palladium for years and years, ignoring market cycles.
+Alternative, you can just buy and hold your palladium for years and years, ignoring market cycles.

 Our top tips for investing in palladium